Original Air Date: November 27, 1959

 The Twilight Zone Trivia:

-- This was the first episode to air that was not written by Rod Serling, it was instead written by frequent collaborator Charles Beaumont based on a short story of the same name he he published in Playboy in 1958.
+- This was the first episode to air that was not written by Rod Serling.
+It was written by the great Charles Beaumont based on a short story of the same name he initially published in Playboy in 1958 and later added to his short story collection The Magic Man as well as his Penguin edition Perchance to Dream and other Short Stories (which was the volume that I read).

 - Charles Beaumont’s title for this episode was derived from Shakespeare’s “To Be Or Not To Be” soliloquy in Hamlet.
 The very next line, “For in that sleep of death what dreams may come,” was later used by fellow The Twilight Zone writer Richard Matheson as the title of his novel What Dreams May Come, which was later adapted into a 1998 film.